codarobe/portfolio/src/content/about/index.md

     - Azure
     - Rust
 ---
-When I'm not working or building personal projects, I enjoy reading books by my favorite author David Mitchell, learning Japanese with my fie, and playing fetch with my cat Loki.
+When I'm not working or building personal projects, I enjoy reading books by my favorite author David Mitchell, learning Japanese with my wife, and playing fetch with my cat Loki.

 Recently, I've been working as a fin-tech software consultant across multiple tech stacks.
 My experience and interests include full-stack web development, networking, query optimization, API design, iOS development, and more.